elvishcostello/brit-lit/lists/raw notes.md

 - Purity of the turf
 - Quai hi!
 - Queer st
+- Saloon bar / 4 rail business ?
+- saloon / public room
 - Scotland Yard
 - Sherry/port? butlers pantry
 - Somerset house - wills
 - Spats
+- Spot of bother
+- subscription
+- Succes d’estime
 - Take the piss
+- Taking a pew
 - Tatler
 - Tattersall
+- Temple Bar - _Temple Bar was the principal ceremonial entrance to the City of London_ from the City of Westminster.
 - Testatrix
 - The five towns
 - Tiffin
 - Tisane
 - Tweeds
+- Unpleasantness
 - Viscount
 - Waistcoat
 - Wee dram
 - Whites
 - Written in holograph - wimsey
-- maggot - _A maggot for old books - wimsey_
-- “In the late 30s”